ZexiXin/CYBR8480_Semester_Project/README.md

   - Augment your design with security features to address vulnerabilities
 * [Implementation](#implementation) - Build your app
 * [Testing](#testing) - Develop and execute a testing plan
 * [Demo](#demo) -  Show off your app and discuss your security tests in a presentation video
 * [Packaging and Release](#packaging-and-release) - Document your project

 ### Project Name
-HealthCare app makes us better
+HealthCare app makes us amazing

 #### Executive Summary - Problem statement text goes here